 One of the reasons why Eurovision betting odds attract so much interest lies in the simplicity of the markets.
 This isn’t an event that carries scope for complex side bets so the odds for Eurovision tend to focus mainly on the outright winner.

 Identifying the winner requires some research and, like any market, Eurovision will require some knowledge of the subject.
 Our Eurovision odds will be in place in the days and weeks leading up to the competition and prospective bettors can use those to identify the favourites and to see whether there is any value in the chasing pack.

 Don’t worry, you shouldn’t have to listen to every single song unless you really want to.
 There are lots of news and opinion pieces around and many customers only elect to listen to those songs that they are interested in staking on.

-Patterns from previous editions can also be useful and it may be worthwhile taking a closer look at winning Eurovision 2020 bets, along with those from previous years.
+Patterns from previous editions can also be useful and it may be worthwhile taking a closer look at winning Eurovision bets from previous years.
 Did the favourite always win or was there a surprise from within the chasing pack?
 Did a so-called novelty act come through to take the trophy?